notsosimppole/Mindy/README.md

     - A small description to the organization Mindy. is mentioned on the page.
     - Additionally, there are two buttons that redirect you to two sections of the web project.
 Either of them bring in the NavBar.
     - A customized Logo has been created for Mindy. using "Canva" tools.
+    - Contains options for different age groups, and shall redirect as per the selection.
-2. Home Page(Learn More - Redirect)
+2. Home Page(Common Home Page)
     - This page is the section that gathers a collection of thoughts on Mental Health.
+    - Contains Multiple Sections under the page itself.
+3. Read More
     - It contains general expressions about Mental health, as well as blogs to the lower part of the page.
     - Contains a self-customized Scroll Bar.
     - NavBar appears on this page.
-3. About Us Page
+4. About Us Page
     - This page contains a short description of the initiative, as to why it was started and why it was necessary in a post-pandemic world, for sites like these to exist.
     - It is another page with an animated background, and NavBar appears here too.
-4. Contact Us Page
+5. Contact Us Section
     - Contains Images and Portfolios of all members in the Team.
     - Linked with GitHub, LinkedIn and Instagram of all Team Members.
     - Hover option on cursor proximity.
-5. Experience AR
-    - Augmented reality (AR) is an enhanced version of the real physical world that is achieved through the use of digital visual elements, sound, or other sensory stimuli delivered via technology.
-    - It is a growing trend among companies involved in mobile computing and business applications in particular.
-Here you can achieve your mental peace, whilst learning more about the issues and complexities of our minds.
-Try Some relaxing AR's, that are provided on our page.
-    - There have been many researches recently which proves that natural things relaxes the human mind we have tried to use AR to give people experience of natural things like flower , trees and mountains.
-6. Consult a Doctor Page
-    - Redirect to a small quiz that is a part-diagnosis for mental-trauma like Symptoms.
+6. Meditation Mode
+    - A page curated for the users suffering from Anxiety and will help in prevention of Anxiety and panic attacks.
+7. Mind Games
+    - Lifestyle habits matter when it comes to brain health, and the rewards of increased mental stimulation can be seen in a very short space of time.
+    - This is a collection of Mind Games for users of different age groups, these turn out to be relaxing, and help in brain engagement.
+9. Mood Tracker
+    - Based on the answers given from the user, the interface evaluates the user's mood, and returns it to them.
+    - P.S.
+Since we felt that answers to these questions could be personal, we have ensured answers are stored on the user's loacal storage, and not on our end.
+10. Courses
+    - View prospective courses provided by us, for Mental Health, again based on age groupism, and different circumstances.
+11. Resources
+    - Contains a collection of relaxing Podcasts, Spotify Playlists and Books.
+    - Embedded the Spotify API.
+12. Blogs and Journals Section
+    - Contains a set of Blogs and Journals to enhance the user's experience, and make them prioritise themselves first.
+13. Therapists and Psychiatrists
-    - This quiz prompts you to book an appointment with a doctor, based on choice selection.
+    - Gives option to user to book an appointment with reknowned therapists and psychiatrists.
-7. Login/Signup Page
+14. Login/Signup Page
-    - This is a common page for Signup/Login that is based from SAWO Labs API, that sends OTP to input email address.
+    - This is a common page for Signup/Login that is based on data collection that changes the interface for the User, post Login.

 ### Additional Features
 1. NavBar